qiwenxu697/cse15l-lab-reports/lab1-report.md

 Hello.class  Hello.java  messages  README
 [user@sahara ~/lecture1]$
 ```
 The working directory that the command was run is lecture1. `ls` will list all the files in the argument path.
 If there is no argument, `ls` will list the files in the current directory.
+This is not an error.

 2.using the command with a path to a directory as an argument:
 ```